Catering & Logistics Services

 Dietary & Cultural Accommodations

-Full support for halal needs (key for Muslim-majority regions), vegetarian, vegan, and Western dietary preferences on global co-productions.
+We give full support for halal needs, which are key in Muslim-majority regions, plus vegetarian, vegan, and Western diets on global co-productions.

 04.